jcolag/entropy-arbitrage/2024-09-12-cause-effect.md

  > Captain's log, stardate 45652.1.
 The *Enterprise* has entered an area of space known as the Typhon Expanse.
 We're the first Starfleet vessel to chart this unexplored region.

-Kids, when you have the option to visit anywhere named after [Typhon](https://en.wikipedia.org/wiki/Typhon), the most monstrous of monsters in Greek mythology, politely decline.
+Kids, when you have the option to visit anywhere named after {% wiki Typhon|Typhon|en %}, the most monstrous of monsters in Greek mythology, politely decline.
 No good will come from that trip.
 They almost certainly named the place after a deadly creature for a legitimate reason, you realize...

  > **RIKER**: Sometimes I wonder if he's stacking the deck.